Treatment

 Follow-up

-On completion of skin cancer treatment many patients can be discharged with advice on checking their skin; others will continue on an outpatient review programme.
+On completion of skin cancer treatment many patients can be discharged; others will continue on an outpatient review programme.
 The main reason for this is to make sure that the skin cancer has not come back or spread elsewhere and to provide the patient with support and information.
 Review appointments are also a good opportunity to discuss any worries or problems.
 At these appointments the patient will be seen by a member of the skin cancer multi-disciplinary team.

 Self-examination of your skin

-In general, patients who have already had a skin cancer are at a greater risk of developing another skin cancer.
-They are also more at risk of developing a recurrence at the site where the tumour was before.
+In general, patients who have already had a skin cancer are at a greater risk of developing another skin cancer and developing a recurrence at the site where the tumour was before.
 Therefore it is important to check the skin for changes once a month.

 When carrying out a skin assessment it is important to check monthly in good light, check head to toe, including the soles of your feet and between your toes and nails.
 Asking for help or taking photographs of hard to see areas such as your back is also useful.